yuxinzhangmath/yuxinzhangmath.github.io/_pages/about.md

   - /about.html
 ---

-I received my Ph.D. from [Academy of Mathematics and Systems Science, Chinese Academy of Sciences](http://english.amss.cas.cn) (AMSS, CAS).
+I received my Ph.D. from the [Academy of Mathematics and Systems Science, Chinese Academy of Sciences](http://english.amss.cas.cn) (AMSS, CAS).
 I am very fortunate to have been advised by [Changpeng Shao](https://changpeng-shao.github.io/) and Hongbo Li.
 My current research focuses on quantum algorithms and quantum complexity theory, especially query complexity.
 I am also broadly interested in other topics in quantum information science, particularly those with deep mathematical foundations, with the overarching goal of better understanding the structure of quantum advantage.